 My track record was not too good with the resorts, seemingly getting let go wherever I went, thus I thought it wise to just call myself "Punta Cana Mike", clearing myself of any direct affiliation and being able to assist the entire market.
 In 2008 another new resort, NH Real Arena offered me the opportunity to further develop my reputation for service to the tourism market.

-Since arriving in the tropics my life has moved forward, having met my wife and as a result, having an entertaining young daughter to keep me busy during the quiet times!
+Since arriving in the tropics my life has moved forward, having met my wife and as a result, have 2 beautiful, fun loving daughters to keep me busy during the quiet times!